What are platelets?

 - Platelets can only be collected using specialist equipment and by our specialist staff, and this is why we can only collect platelets at four of our regional centres.
-So, if you live or work near Edinburgh, Glasgow, Aberdeen, Inverness or Dundee, we would love to hear from you.
+So, if you live or work near Edinburgh, Glasgow, Aberdeen or Dundee, we would love to hear from you.

 - Platelet donors must meet the health criteria for whole blood donation, as well as some additional criteria - for example, your individual platelet count will determine whether you could be a platelet donor.

 - If you’ve taken aspirin, piroxicam or nonsteroidal anti-inflammatory drugs (such as ibuprofen) within the 48 hours before your appointment, you won't be eligible to donate, as these drugs make your platelets less effective.